Shifted CholeskyQR for sparse matrices: Proof of Theorem -Theorem

 Here, $x_{i}^{\top}$ and $w_{i}^{\top}$ represent the $i$-th rows of $X$ and $W$, respectively. $E_{A}$ in \eqref{eq:E1} denotes the error matrix generated when calculating the Gram matrix $X^{\top}X$.
 Similarly, $E_{B}$ in \eqref{eq:E2} represents the error matrix resulting from performing Cholesky factorization on $B$ with a shifted item.
 Since $Y$ may be non-invertible, the $w_{i}^{\top}$ can be solved by solving the linear system $(Y^{\top}+(\Delta Y_{i})^{\top})(w_{i}^{\top})^{\top}=(x_{i}^{\top})^{\top}$, that is, the transpose of \eqref{eq:E3}.
-We do not write this step into the form of the whole matrices because each $\Delta Y_{i}$ depends on $Y$ and $x_{i}^{\top}$, where $\Delta Y_{i}$ denotes the rounding error for the $Y$-factor when calculating $w_{i}^{\top}$.
-In spite of this, $\Delta Y_{i}$ has an uniform upper bound according to \cref{lemma 2.4}.
-This is the same as those in \cite{New, Shifted, error}.
-When we express the last step of \cref{alg:Shifted} without $Y^{-1}$, the general error matrix of QR factorization is given by $\Delta X$ in \eqref{eq:E4}.
+We do not write this step in the form of the whole matrices because each $\Delta Y_{i}$ depends on $Y$ and $x_{i}^{\top}$, where $\Delta Y_{i}$ denotes the rounding error for the $Y$-factor when calculating $w_{i}^{\top}$.
+In spite of this, $\Delta Y_{i}$ has an uniform upper bound according to Lemma~\ref{lemma 2.4}.
+When we express the last step of Algorithm~\ref{alg:Shifted} without $Y^{-1}$, the general error matrix of QR factorization is given by $\Delta X$ in \eqref{eq:E4}.